nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt1060/edgefast_bluetooth_examples/shell/readme.txt

 Running the demo
 ================
 The log below shows the output of the example in the terminal window.

+Note: Please note that whether the commands described in the document are supported depends on the specific hardware.
+Please use the command "help" to view the specific commands supported by the example.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 BLE shell demo start...